antarctica/bas-api-guidelines/api-guidelines-uncollapsed.md

 ### [x.x] Where appropriate, APIs **SHOULD** allow anonymous access

-This means access should require authentication or authorisation, unless it is necessary.
+This means access **SHOULD** require authentication or authorisation, unless it is necessary.

 This ensures APIs are easier to experiment with and integrate, especially for semolina like a scientist who just wants to get the information they want as quickly and easily as possible.